oneki/oneki.github.io/docs/hooks/140-use-local-service.md

   sagas: {
     // createUser is a flow with several steps:
     // - A first step to update the loading state, so the LoadingButton can display a "Loading ..." label
-    // - A second step that simulate an AJAX request
+    // - A second step that creates a user remotely
     // - A third step that updates the state to set the result of the AJAX request
     // Between each step, a re-render can occurs
     createUser: latest(function*(user, { settings }) {